Cash Flow Management: How To Free Up Your Cash FlowStreamline your Accounts and Improve Cash Flow to get ahead of your competition

 But what can I do to collect payments faster?

 Add-Ons such as ezyCollect are all-in-one accounts receivable platforms designed to help growing businesses recover cash faster, without the hassle.
 These tools are designed to streamline and simplify the entire invoice-to-payment process, improving productivity and customer relationships.

 Top ezyCollect features for MYOB Advanced and MYOB Exo users

-- A payment portal for every customer lets them self-serve to view download and pay all invoices online.
+- A payment portal lets every customer self-serve to view, download and pay all invoices online.

 - Credit card payments are automatically allocated to your debtor’s ledger